go-outside-labs/web3-toolkit-sol/basic_knowledge/workspace/remix.md

-## Remix IDE
+## remix IDE

 <br>

-Remix IDE is an open source web3 application and it's used for the entire journey of smart contract development.
+* remix IDE is an open source web3 application and it's used for the entire journey of smart contract development.

 <br>